Adaptive ratchets and the evolution of molecular complexity: Ratchet evolution of code length

-\paragraph{Ratchet evolution of code length.} What kind of evolutionary mechanism generates the evolution of longer recognition codes?
+What kind of evolutionary mechanism generates the evolution of longer recognition codes?
 Consider first the long-term fitness effects of length changes: longer codes improve recognition but come with a cost of complexity.
-This tradeoff can be displayed by an effective fitness landscape for code length, $\bar F(\ell) = \bar F_r (\ell) + F_c (\ell)$, where the recognition component is defined by averaging $F(\gamma, \ell)$ over the conditional stationary distribution $Q (\gamma | \ell)$ (Fig.~4AC, Methods).
+This tradeoff can be displayed by an effective fitness landscape for code length, $\bar F(\ell) = \bar F_r (\ell) + F_c (\ell)$, where the recognition component $\bar F_r (\ell)$ is defined by averaging $F(\gamma, \ell)$ over the conditional stationary distribution $Q (\gamma | \ell)$ (Fig.~\ref{fig:fig5}AC, Appendix \ref{app_C}).
+This component shows a diminishing-return nonlinearity; its balance with a linear component $F_c (\ell)$ leads to a $\kappa$-dependent maximum of the total fitness $F(\ell)$.

 Importantly, however, code length changes do not happen alone, but they are always coupled to changes of the coding density.
-Moreover, given the difference in mutational clocks ($\nu \ll \mu$), the evolution of coding density settles to its stationary state before the next update of code length happens.
+Moreover, given the separation of mutational time scales ($\nu \ll \mu$), the evolution of coding density settles to its stationary state before the next update of code length happens.
 These characteristics generate a fundamental asymmetry: code length extensions recruit new functional sequence units from random sequence, compression steps cut into existing functional sequence.
 Hence, extensions take place under net positive selection for recognition, compressions include a net constraint from locked-in target matches.
-These effects are described by average selection coefficients for extensions, $s_+ (\ell)$, and for compressions, $s_- (\ell)$ (Fig.~S2; see Methods for a precise definition of the averaging).
-Fig.~4BD displays these selection coefficients as arrows on the backbone of the evolutionary potential $\Psi (\ell)$.
+These effects are described by average selection coefficients for extensions, $s_+ (\ell)$, and for compressions, $s_- (\ell)$ (see Appendix~\ref{app_C} and Fig.~C1).
+Fig.~\ref{fig:fig5}BD displays these selection coefficients as arrows on the backbone of the evolutionary potential $\Psi (\ell)$.
 This reveals an asymmetry that defines an evolutionary ratchet operating by selection: $s_+ (\ell)$ and $s_- (\ell + 1)$ do not sum up to 0, and both selection coefficients differ from the increment of the potential.
-In other words, the ratchet clicks by different rules for forward and backward moves.
-The asymmetry of selection has a drastic consequence: the evolution of code length cannot be described by any fitness landscape that depends only on $\ell$.
-This would require $s_+ (\ell) = - s_- (\ell + 1) = F (\ell+1) - F(\ell)$; the arrows in Fig.~4BD would collapse onto their backbone curve.
+This establishes another main result of the paper: complexity evolves in a ratchet that clicks by different rules for forward and backward moves.